NiveditaKannan/Altair---Boonsong-Lekagul-waterways/README.md

 Importing required libraries and essential packages.
-2. Reading the dataset.
+2. Reading the dataset.<br>
-#Importing required packages and libraries
+#Importing required packages and libraries<br>
-   import pandas as pd
+   import pandas as pd<br>
-   import altair as alt
+   import altair as alt<br>
-   import seaborn as sns
+   import seaborn as sns<br>
-   import matplotlib.pyplot as plt
+   import matplotlib.pyplot as plt<br>

 #Importing the dataset